-The Bristal at Lake Success is proud to be the first assisted living community in New York State to implement the Foresite Predictive Health and Fall Management system.
+The Bristal at Lake Success and The Bristal at York Avenue are proud to be the first assisted living communities in New York State to implement the Foresite Predictive Health and Fall Management system.

 Regular health monitoring and reducing the risk of potential falls both play a critical role in maintaining the well-being of aging seniors.
-The Bristal at Lake Success is pleased to offer the Foresite Predictive Health and Fall Management system to residents at no additional cost.
+The Bristal is pleased to offer the Foresite Predictive Health and Fall Management system to residents at our Lake Success and York Avenue communities.

 Foresite is a cutting-edge platform that combines wireless sensors, artificial intelligence, deep machine learning, visual monitoring systems, and predictive analytics.
 These innovative systems and advanced technology are used to track resident health, help predict an elevated risk of falling, and provide immediate alerts should a fall ever occur.